software-engineering-project-org/vscode-plugin-automotive-app-deployment/README.md

-###  STAGE 3: The Local Build
+###  Deployment-Variant 03: The Local Build

 **Description:**

-Use this STAGE to build the Velocitas App image locally via Docker build.
+Use this Deployment-Variant to build the Velocitas App image locally via Docker build.
 The deployment is completely done on a local network, so no internet connection is required, neither on the source device nor on the target device.